AugustinLopez/Fillit1820/README.md

 # Fillit1820
 Check if a fillit can deal with the 1820 possibles combinations of 4 cubes among 16 places.
+Also contains some non-automatic tests in "/otherTest" that you might want to try.

 ## Description
 Fillit1820 is a simple program that will run your fillit program 1820 times, testing each 4-combinations of cube among 16 possibles places.

-Example:
 ```
 Examples:
 ####